Skip to main content

 Monitoring for osteopenia and assessing fracture risk

 Crohn's disease is a cause of secondary osteoporosis.
 Consider monitoring for changes in bone mineral density in children and young people with risk factors, such as low BMI, fragility fracture or continued or repeated glucocorticosteroid use.
-See also the separate Osteoporosis Risk Assessment and Primary Prevention article.
+See also the separate Osteoporosis risk assessment and primary prevention article.

-Fistulating Crohn's disease[20]
+Fistulating Crohn's disease21

 • Treatment may not be necessary for simple, asymptomatic perianal fistulas.
 Metronidazole or ciprofloxacin can improve symptoms of fistulating Crohn's disease but complete healing is rare.